Smart Spending

 Prioritize Software Longevity

 Software update commitments vary significantly between manufacturers.
 Apple has historically provided five to six years of iOS updates for iPhones.
-Google now guarantees seven years of Android OS and security updates for its Pixel 9 series, according to Google’s Pixel support documentation.
+Google guarantees seven years of Android OS and security updates for its Pixel 9 series, according to Google’s Pixel support documentation.
 Samsung similarly offers seven years of updates for the Galaxy S25 series, per Samsung’s official commitment.
-Longer software support means your device remains secure and functional for more years, reducing the frequency—and cost—of upgrades.
+Longer software support means your device stays secure and functional for more years, reducing how often, and how much, you need to upgrade.
 OnePlus currently offers four years of Android OS updates and five years of security patches for the OnePlus 13.

 Consider Carrier Trade-In and Financing Options